Chalarangelo/30-seconds-of-code/snippets/navigation-list-item-hover-and-focus-effect.md

 Creates a custom hover and focus effect for navigation items, using CSS transformations.

-- Use the `:before` pseudo-element at the list item anchor to create a hover effect.
+- Use the `::before` pseudo-element at the list item anchor to create a hover effect.
 Hide it using `transform: scale(0)`.
 - Use the `:hover` and `:focus` pseudo-class selectors to transition the pseudo-element to `transform: scale(1)` and show its colored background.
 - Prevent the pseudo-element from covering the anchor element by using `z-index`.